pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ![Application Menu Item](/img/atom/menu.png)

-When you select that menu item, it will run the `your-package-name:toggle` command, which we'll look at in a bit.
+When you select that menu item, it will run the `your-package-name:toggle` command, which we’ll look at in a bit.

 The menu templates you specify are merged with all other templates provided by other packages in the order which they were loaded.

 #### Context menu

-It's recommended to specify a context menu item for commands that are linked to specific parts of the interface.
+It’s recommended to specify a context menu item for commands that are linked to specific parts of the interface.
 In our `menus/your-package-name.json` file, we can see an auto-generated section that looks like this:

 ```js
 "context-menu": {